JilleneH/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+*I will create a new variable that represents the mean number of steps for an interval.
+For any observations that is incomplete, I will put the cases the steps variable is filled in with the mean number of steps for the same interval of the corresponding observations.
+If an observation does not have a complete case, this is due to the missing number of steps.
+The steps variable is the only variable with 'NA's.*

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.